shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/problems.md

         <!-- <img style="position: absolute; left: calc(50% - 250px);" src="./img/material/illuminati.png" class="img-plain fragment zoom-in"/> -->
     </div>
     <aside class="notes">
-        <b>The second problem is that to support our favorite frameworks, libraries, we keep creating the same code over and over again!</b>
+        <b>The second problem that the industry has, is that in order to support our favorite frameworks, libraries, we keep creating the same code over and over again!</b>
-        <b>Imagine what we could have built if we had combined all the efforts on those libraries!</b>
+        <b>Those projects are implementations of the material design spec for different frameworks.</b>
+        <b>After all it is just some buttons with a ripple effect!
+What's the point for all this?</b>
     </aside>
 </section>